Ashton Andrepont

 BeNakama

-A screenshot of the Ascend combat system, with the protagonist (a knight) on the left, an enemy (a bush monster) on the right, and the attack prompt at the bottom, with the question "Which of these numbers is a multiple of 2?"
+A gif of the Ascend combat system, with the protagonist (a knight) on the left, an enemy (a bush monster) on the right.
+The combat goes through multiple question prompts.

 After my undergraduate research on curriculum learning, I wanted to apply those principles at scale.
 I sought a position where I could implement adaptive learning systems that balance challenge and engagement - the core insight I gained from Dr. Stephens’ class.
 BeNakama’s mission to prioritize genuine learning over compliance metrics aligned perfectly with my philosophy.

 As fullstack engineer, I work across the entire stack to build Ascend’s combat and adaptive difficulty system.
-I lead backend design remotely, architecting systems that track student performance across mathematical concepts and adjust problem difficulty in real-time.
+I work on Ascend’s adaptive system: it watches how students perform and adjusts math problems in real-time to keep them challenged but not overwhelmed.

 The RPG format keeps students engaged while the underlying algorithms ensure they’re working at their optimal challenge level.
 I’m involved in both the design decisions and implementation, allowing me to ensure the technical architecture serves the pedagogical goals.